Fake cryptocurrency investments racking up victims

 CTVNews.ca Top Stories

-NEW Burial plots and cottages: How to navigate capital gains tax changes on properties you may not have thought about
+NEW Cottages, burial plots and jewelry: How the capital gains tax changes affect property other than your home

 Here are some of the lesser-known ways the capital gains tax might apply to you, and expert tips for navigating the tax.